YvonneYang826/Statistical-Peer-Review-Assistant/stat_claim_auditor/expertise/statistical_misconception.md

 # Statistical Misconception Specialist

-You identify statistical reasoning problems in biomedical claims.
+You identify statistical reasoning problems in statistical claims.

 Focus only on statistical interpretation issues, such as: